Critical properties of the Majorana chain with competing interactions: Floating phases

-where $d=\frac{2N}{\pi}\sin\left(\frac{\pi n}{N}\right)$ is the conformal distance and $\zeta$ is a non-universal constant introduced in order to suppress Friedel oscillations, $s_\mathrm{B}$ is a non-universal constant that includes, in particular, the boundary entropy.
+where $d=\frac{2N}{\pi}\sin\left(\frac{\pi n}{N}\right)$ is the conformal distance and $\zeta$ is a non-universal constant introduced in order to suppress Friedel oscillations from fixed boundary conditions\cite{PhysRevLett.96.100603,capponi}, $s_\mathrm{B}$ is a non-universal constant that includes, in particular, the boundary entropy.
 In Fig.\ref{fig:cc} we provide examples of the scaling of the entanglement entropy at four points in the floating phases: Deep inside the Floating-1+Ising phase at $g=0.8$ and $f=0.1$ (blue) the central charge $c\approx1.46$ agree within $3\%$ with $c=3/2$.
 But by upon approaching the tip of the Floating-1 phase the central charge is systematically smaller.
 For instance, at $g=0.5$ and $f=0.25$ it takes a value $c\approx1.4$.
 From previous experience with central charges inside and in the vicinity of the Floating+Ising phase we know that it changes extremely slowly\cite{chepiga_laflorencie}.
 In this respect the value $c\approx1.4$ is a smoking gun suggesting that at the tip of the floating phase the central charge in the thermodynamic limit can actually drop to $c=1$ but because of huge finite size effect we observe much larger value.
 If that is the case, then Ising criticality terminates inside the Floating-1 phase.
-We will come back to this discussion in the context of the tri-critical Ising line.
 In the Floating-2 ($g=0.55$, $f=0.4$) and Floating-3 ($g=0.6$, $f=0.8$) phases the central charge is always significantly smaller that $c=3/2$, thus we conclude that Ising criticality does not intervene these floating phases.